chethanuk/golem-agentic/ts-prototype/README.md

 When the rust-component generator is specialised to support dynamic loading of user's JS, it should be following this change in `internal.rs`

+### Golem CLI template for SDK

+The SDK above is pretty much inspired from the template of the golem SDK, but it is not a blund output of template SDK.
+So to debug things and have better control, I build .dts files using wasm-quickjs wrapper toolings, and wrote the agent implementation in the SDK, and generated the rust component using wasm-quickjs rust component generator, with necessary changes in the emitted wrapper to support.

+Once the experimentation is done, we will move the SDK logic to the output of `golem app new ts` for easier maintainence, such as updating host wit files etc

 ### Quick testing

 ```shell